 Of course.
 Just like the mortality, every year they change the goalpost for the PSI-90.
 Just a reminder that PSI-90 is a composite of what used to be six but it is now nine different safety metrics.
 They just released this last week as well.
 We ended last year with a PSI-90 score of 0.73.
 Today, we are at 0.74, but that is true only through the end of September because this is Medicare data and there is always a delay.
 When I look projected, we will hit our target because we have had such improvements in DVTs (deep vein thrombosis), blood clots in the legs in September, October, November, and December.
 Again, we have to break down each one of those categories.
-They changed the goalpost, we are managing each one of the metrics, and we are favorably impressed with the improvements that we have made in the last three months that are not reflected here with that .01 increase.
+They changed with the improvements that we have made in the last three months that are not reflected here with that .01 increase.
 Does that help Dr. Retchin?